Confidential

 Proven Commercial Base

-Hemp paper bags are already in market with repeat-order behavior and operational traction.
+Hemp paper bags are already in market — now in select Safeway stores — with repeat orders and real revenue.

 Scalable Capacity Model